trolley/dotnet-sdk/README.md

 #
 ### To install the reference:
 #### with dll
 In Solution Explorer, right-click the project node and click Add Reference.
-Selec the dll in the file explorer and confirm your selection.
+Select the dll in the file explorer and confirm your selection.

 #### With NuGet
 Open your package manager console and enter: